lsst-dm/dmtn-224/index.rst

 #.
 Parent token's scopes are still a superset of the child token's scopes
 #.
 Child token is still valid
 #.
 Child token has a remaining lifetime of at least half the normal token lifetime (or the lifetime of the parent token, whichever is shorter)
+#.
+Child token has a remaining lifetime of at least as long as the requested minimum remaining lifetime, if one was set.

 To reuse an internal token, it must meet the same criteria, plus: